bitk0der/ti.tesstwo/README.md

 image - Image as BLOB!

-whitelist - word white list for OCR filtering
+whitelist - letters white list for OCR filtering

-blacklist - word black list for OCR filtering
+blacklist - letters black list for OCR filtering

 N/B if you are using GetOcr without white or blacklist, pass empty string ''.
 Example: ocrlib.GetOcr(tmpImg, '', '')